Introduction to Virtual Host

 1. IP Based

-It is one of the simplest methods among the three, and it can be used to apply different directives based on the IP address.
+Among the three methods, it is one of the simplest ways to apply different directives based on the IP address.
 In IP-based virtual hosting, we use different IPs for each domain.

-The multiple IPs will actually point to the server’s unique domains, and there would only be one IP for a server.
-This virtual hosting is achieved by creating multiple IP addresses for a single server.
+The multiple IPs will point to the server’s unique domains, with only one IP for each server.
+To achieve virtual hosting, a single server can be assigned multiple IP addresses.

 2. Port-Based

-Port-based virtual hosting is also similar to IP-based virtual hosting; the difference is – Instead of using the different IP address for each of the virtual hosts, we use different ports in which the servers are configured to respond to multiple websites that are dependent on the port of the server.
+Port-based virtual hosting is also similar to IP-based virtual hosting; the difference is – Instead of using a different IP address for each virtual host, we use different ports in which the servers are configured to respond to multiple websites dependent on the port of the server.

 3. Name Based

-Name-based virtual hosts are the most commonly and frequently used virtual hosting technique that is used today.
-The name-based Virtual host will use the single IP address for all the domains on the given server.
-When the browser is trying to connect to the server, it will send a message to the server informing about the domain name to which it is trying to connect.
-When the domain name is provided, the server checks the host configuration and thereby returns the request with the correct website.
+Name-based virtual hosts are today’s most commonly and frequently used virtual hosting technique.
+The name-based Virtual host will use a single IP address for all the domains on the given server.
+When the browser tries to connect to the server, it will send a message informing the server about the domain name to which it is trying to connect.
+When the domain name is provided, the server checks the host configuration and returns the request with the correct website.

 How to Create a Virtual Host/ Examples and Illustration?